svandisproject/technical-whitepaper/TechnicalWhitepaper.md

 5. Difficulty of the data submitted
 6. Correctly Identify spam and malicious content in ecosystem

 On the other hand, participants who fails to reach consensus by submitting erroneous data for data submission or validation will be losing a considerable amount of rating points.
-There will also be penalties for participants who do not respond to data validation requests or who dismiss them on a regular basis.
+There will be a mechanism where users working on data validation can set an "online" status that they are ready to validate.
+In such, there will exist penalties for users who set an "online" status and do not respond to data validation requests or who dismiss them on a regular basis.
+This functionality is similar to multi player online games where users negatively affect their reputation when they accept to be part of a game lobby and afterwards are inactive or leave mid game.

 ### Svandis Power
 The Svandis Power is the weight of the participant throughout the Svandis platform as a user of the research community.
 Everyone should thrive to increase their level in order to raise their power commitment in the community hierarchy.
 The Svandis Power will influence the participants actions in the following features: